New PASSHE Chancellor optimistic about struggling state university system

 After studying what works at colleges and universities across the nation during his six years at the Gates Foundation, Greenstein said he was stunned to find that the state system lacked “the sort of basic enterprise management tools that you’d expect in a place of this size and complexity.”

-By establishing clear cut goals, strategies to meet those goals and making themselves accountable for budgeting decisions that go with the first two priorities, Greenstein said the university presidents can begin to view their budgets as tools to reach goals rather than mere revenue shortfalls.
+By establishing clear-cut goals, strategies to meet those goals and accountability for budget decisions, Greenstein said the university presidents can begin to view their budgets as tools to reach goals rather than mere revenue shortfalls.

 He said he’s seen distrust and deep trenches, dug over many years as the 14 universities functioned as a loose federation of self-sustaining, autonomous institutions.